Go to End

 Reference - D&DO, EotL, Chess, Gauntlet, Desktop Dungeon.

-Story - Direct sequel to Nintendo's Guardian Legend.
-Miria returns to her home planet only to find that civilization has destroyed itself.
-Uniting the world had allowed evils to usurp powerful manipulation, opening rifts to dimensions beyond reality.
-Greeted by a message to save herself, she plunges deep into the planets sacred temples to defeat their guardians and close the rifts.
-Left behind are a few surviving gynoids, the artificial people made by the humans for companionship.
-Together with Miria they adopt their planet to begin again.
-Main themes of apocalypse and sexualized art.
-The demo above is a very rough test engine.
+- Sequel to Nintendo's Guardian Legend.
+Miria returns home to find that civilization has destroyed itself.
+Uniting had allowed evils to usurp manipulation, opening rifts to dimensions beyond reality.
+Greeted by a message to save herself, she dives into the planets sacred temples to defeat guardians and close the rifts.
+Left behind are surviving gynoids, the artificial people made by the humans for companionship.
+They adopt the planet to begin again.
+Themes of apocalypse and sexualized art.
+The demo is a rough test engine.

 **Something to add: Geomancer: drill down (only works if not too deep, otherwise bounce), satellites on max (decoy).
 Carapace: siren, crab arm on max.
 Leaf: flame breath on max, flutter.
 Rock: Turn to stone, poison cloud on max.
 Bizarre: banish, wings on max.
 Guardian: crystal satellites on max (laser), plant healing tree.
 Apocalypse: goo ball satellites on max (stun), missile.
 Also one of Miria's abilities out of the mech should be to grow giant (this was in the demo but it got deleted unfortunately).
 Machs level up like Zelda 2.